-- explain the sociological perspectives of education - comprehend the social theories - develop sociological thinking about culture, socialization, social change and education - develop understanding of the concept of equity in terms of gender, caste, creed and religion - reflect on the contribution of great social thinkers for social reforms
+- differentiate between sociology of education and educational sociology - explain the nature and types of sociological inquiry - develop sociological thinking about culture, socialization and social change - explain social mobility and its types - develop understanding of the concept of equity in terms of gender, caste, creed and religion - reflect on the contribution of great social thinkers for social reforms

 - 1.1.
 Sociology of Education: Concept, scope of sociology of education (social structure, social process, social control and social change), difference between sociology of education and educational sociology - 1.2.
-Sociological Inquiry: Nature of sociological inquiry, types of sociological inquiryauthoritative, rationalistic and scientific inquiry and their educational implications - 1.3.
+Sociological Inquiry: Nature of sociological inquiry, types of sociological inquiry-authoritative, rationalistic and scientific inquiry and their educational implications - 1.3.
 Methods of Sociological Analysis: Quantitative, qualitative, micro sociological, macro sociological analysis, networking and their educational implications

-- 2.1.
-Socialisation: Concept, process and types of socialisation primary, secondary, anticipatory and re-socialisation and their implications to education - 2.2.
+2.1.
+Socialisation: Concept, process and types of socialisation - primary, secondary, anticipatory and re-socialisation and their implications to education

+- 2.2.
 Culture: Meaning, nature, characteristics of culture, culture and civilization, cultural growth, cultural lag, cultural conflict, cultural relativity, cultural pluralism, cultural diffusion in relation to education - 2.3.
-Education and Modernization: Concept and characteristics of modernization, role of education in modernization with reference to Indian society
+Education and Modernization: Concept and characteristics of modernization, role of education in modernization with reference to Indian society; impact of privatization and globalization on modernization

-3.1.
-Social Change: Meaning and nature, social group and education, social stratification and education, social mobility and education; privatization, globalization and modernization and their impact on education.
+- 3.1.
+Social Change: Meaning and nature, social group and education, social stratification and education. - 3.2.

-- 3.2.
 Contribution of Great Social Thinkers for Social Reforms: Mahamanya Madan Mohan Malviya, Sir Syed Ahmad Khan, Ivan Illich, Swami Dayanand Sarawati, Raja Ram Mohan Roy, Emile Durkheim - 3.3.
 Social Mobility: Meaning, definition, types of social mobility (horizontal and vertical) and implications for education

 - 4.1.
-Concepts of Equality of Access, opportunity and outcomes; Nature of inequalities in Indian society and social stratification - 4.2.
+Concept of Equality of Access, opportunity and outcomes; Nature of inequalities in Indian society and social stratification - 4.2.
 Equality and Equity: Concept, causes of inequality, measures for equalising opportunities in relation to caste, class, religion, disabilities and gender - 4.3.
 Gender Sensitization: Concept, international and national interventions towards gender bias and gender discrimination, role of Government and NGOs towards empowerment of women